subugoe/pubdev_docker/README.md

     $ ./setup-dev.sh

 And then follow the instruchtions for setting up a new project in the [Camelcade Wiki](https://github.com/Camelcade/Perl5-IDEA/wiki/Getting-started:-IntelliJ-IDEA).
-Use this directory as the root for the new project and create a module with the contents of the `src` populated by the script.
+Use this directory as the root for the new project and create a module with the contents of the `src` subdirectory populated by the script.

 ## 2016.10.31
  Now we have a Perl debugger integrated with docker, to run with the debugger just start with: